The Pan Pacific Singapore Story, Retold

 A multi-million dollar swimming pool renovation served to further enhance the guest experience, complete with water features, lush greenery, private lounging spaces and a children’s wading pool, as well as a brand-new poolside bar.

-Fast forward to present day, the Pan Pacific Singapore is now an acclaimed business hotel in the city, with luxurious accommodation, a notable club lounge in Singapore reputed to be amongst the best hotels’ executive floors, superior event solutions and award-winning restaurants to offer to business and leisure travellers alike.
+Fast forward to present day, the Pan Pacific Singapore is now one of the most famous hotels in Singapore, with luxurious accommodation, a notable club lounge in Singapore reputed to be amongst the best hotels’ executive floors, superior event solutions and award-winning restaurants to offer to business and leisure travellers alike.